Skip to main content

 We Use Their Own Records to Prove Their Negligence

 A detailed review of these documents is essential.
-If you want to see how deep this process goes, you can review this guide to document analysis for a sense of the methodology.
 We turn their own procedures into the rope they hang themselves with.

 We Demand the Logs, Schedules, and Footage